jjvanzon/JJs-Reference-Architecture/apis.md

 Introduction
 ------------

 This article lists some of the tech used in `JJ` projects.
-Most are listed in a table.
+Most are listed out in a table.

-Some technology is described in more detail, mostly data store technologies but also about web technology choices.
+Some technology is described in more detail, mostly data store technologies but also about web technology.

 List of API's